menu

 Demographics

-The citizens of Cable are slightly better educated than the national average of 21.84% for all cities and towns, with 24.85% of adults in Cable having a bachelor's degree or advanced degree.
+The education level of Cable citizens is a little higher than the average for US cities and towns: 24.85% of adults in Cable have at least a bachelor's degree.

 The per capita income in Cable in 2022 was $22,111, which is low income relative to Wisconsin and the nation.
 This equates to an annual income of $88,444 for a family of four.
 However, Cable contains both very wealthy and poor people as well.
 Cable also has one of the higher rates of people living in poverty in the nation, with 34.57% of its population below the federal poverty line.